corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/hsm-support.md

 separate HSMs must be used.
 Also, as noted above, if a HA HSM is not available then each worker should be setup with its own HSM.

 When a “one HSM per worker” setup is being used, the distributed notary service signing key has to be copied between the HSMs to ensure that each worker has access to it.
-As a consequence, your HSM of choice needs to provide a secure mechanism to keys between HSM instances.
+As a consequence, your HSM of choice needs to provide a secure mechanism to copy keys between HSM instances.

 {{< note >}}
 A single Corda node (including notary workers) can not be configured to utilise more than one HSM in the current version.